ClausKlein/ModernCmakeStarter/README.md

 ### Run clang-format

-Use the following commands from the project's root directory to check and fix C++ and CMake source style.
+Use the following command from the project's root directory to check and fix C++ and CMake source style.
 This requires _clang-format_, _cmake-format_ and _pyyaml_ to be installed on the current system.